 - The student fills out the form in the Synapse system.
 All tabs should be filled.
 If the form does not appear in Synapse, please contact Danielle (and put the program coordinators in Cc).

-- The student sends the internship offer (see Point 1) by email to the program coordinators, so that they can propose a scientific advisor.
+- The student sends the internship offer (see Point 1) by email to the program coordinators with the name of the scientific advisor.